JustinLove/ohol-map/notes.md

   - processed lifelog display?
   - eves only??
   - life search
+  - ui updates to explain changes
+    - life search is in memory
+    - life search is bounded by a time range
+    - life search is no longer cross server
 - check for leaflet updates

 - object search header locked